jknight1725/lambdaDemo_c-14/README.md

 # lambdaDemo_c-14
-A showcase of the utility lambdas bring to the table
+A showcase of the utility c++14 brings to the table with its improved lambdas

 The demonstration defines two structs Person and Dog.
 Both of these structs have a member string name.
 The person struct contains an additional member int age.
 Both structs also have a constructor.